 On page 2 the authors state a high fat diet was used whereas in the abstract the authors state a high fat high sucrose diet was used.
 There needs to be consistency.
 The final sentence of the abstract doesn’t make sense.
 Why would you look at the male pancreas to elucidate the mechanisms that protect females.
 The same can be said for the conclusion in the main paper.

 The obesogenic diet used in our study is best described as a high-fat, high-sucrose diet It contains 45% of energy from fat, 20% from protein, and 35% from carbohydrate compared to our (For reference, our chow is 5% of Calories from fat, 24% from protein, 71% from carbohydrates).
 We describe it this way to be consistent with other studies in the lab comparing it to ketogenic diets, which are just high in fat.
 We have changed the language to be consistent throughout the manuscript and the figures.
+We don’t know if this is resilience in females or responsiveness in males.
+HFD should cause some changes somewhere

 The last line was meant to describe 2 future directions, one for male pancreatic tissue and another to understand the protective factors for females.
 The reviewer also brings up an excellent point, whether we are looking at a sensitivity in males or a protection in females.
 We have incorporated this insight throughout, but to this specific point the language has been changed to more clearly define them as separate goals.
-On page 3 Line 36-37 we now state:
+On page 3 Line 36-37 we now state: everywhere I say “sensitivity” also say in males/resilience in females

 “Further studies in both sexes are needed to determine the effect gestational eTRF has on the insulin secretion and glycemic health in males and to understand why females are protected.”